 Compare And Contrast Essay Outline with Examples

-A compare and contrast essay is a type of academic writing that is often assigned to high school and college students.
+A compare and contrast essay is a type of academic writing often assigned to high school and college students.
 In this essay type, a writer selects two objects or subjects to draw a comparison or contrast between them.

 Forming an outline of the essay falls under the planning section as well.
 Continue reading the article to know how a perfect compare and contrast essay outline is drafted.

-Drafting A Compare And Contrast Essay Outline
+Drafting a Compare and Contrast Essay Outline

 - An essay outline shows proficiency in writing.